data-henrik/security-advisor-notifications/README.md

 ![Architecture](/screenshots/SecAdv_Notifications_Architecture.png)

 1. IBM Cloud Security Advisor sends a notification to a webhook implemented as IBM Cloud Functions action.
-2. The action processes the notification, composes a message and posts it to a Slack channel.
+2. The action processes the notification, composes a message and posts it to a Slack channel or sends it as email.

 ## Set up webhook and notification channel
 In order to receive a notification from the security advisor, process it and post a message to Slack, you need to set up a couple components.
 This includes the Slack app to post messages, actions to receive a notification and post it to Slack as well as the notification channel in IBM Cloud Security Advisor.
 Follow the steps below.